-Kyrgyzstan is a landlocked country; therefore, its trade, quite naturally, is dominated by neighbouring (close neighbour) countries.
-Figures show that in 2010 Kyrgyzstan greatest trade share was occupied by China (especially, as far as imports concerned), Russia and Kazakhstan (above 70% of total trade).
+Kyrgyzstan is a landlocked country so its trade, guite naturally, is dominated by neighbouring countries.
+Figures show that in 2010 Kyrgyzstan's greatest trade share was occupied by China (particularly, in regards to imports), Russia and Kazakhstan (above 70% of total trade).
 Trade with Europe, for instance, constituted up to 9% of total trade exchange; and trade with Caucasus, Turkey, West (Bulgaria and Romania) and North-West (Moldova, Ukraine) TRACECA did not exceed 6%.

-According to UN Comtrade data, in 2010 the trade of Kyrgyzstan balanced negative at an equivalent of 2.7 bn euro, thereby making it a net importer country.
-As can be seen from Figure 2 and 3 below, the most considerable influx of goods to Kyrgyzstan originates from China (1.8 bn euro).
+According to UN Comtrade data, in 2010 Kyrgyzstan's trade balanced negative at an equivalent of EUR 2.7 bn, making it a net importer country.
+As can be seen from Figures 2 and 3 below, the most considerable influx of goods to Kyrgyzstan originates from China (EUR 1.8 bn).
 These are mostly non-bulk commodities, which contribute to more than one third of total Kyrgyz trade.
-A second important partner for Kyrgyzstan is Russia (22% in total trade exchange): in 2010 the total amount of goods imported from Russia equalled 0.77 bn euro' more than 60% of imports being bulk commodities.
+A second important partner for Kyrgyzstan is Russia (22% of total trade exchange): in 2010 the total amount of goods imported from Russia equalled EUR 0.77 bn, of which more than 60% of imports were bulk commodities.

-Kazakhstan is the third, in terms of trade value, partner for Kyrgyzstan (slightly above 9%); 40% of trade are non-bulk goods.
-The trade with Europe is of equal importance for Kyrgyzstan' non-bulk commodities representing 90% of this trade-flow.
+Kazakhstan is the third, in terms of trade value, partner for Kyrgyzstan (slightly above 9%); 40% of trade is non-bulk goods.
+Trade with Europe is of equal importance for Kyrgyzstan; non-bulk commodities represent 90% of this trade-flow.